jonmikeli/covid-mobile/README.md

 ### Storage
 Data will be stored as raw data in cold storages.

-The used storages could feed other data lakes, analytics or any other flow meant to process and extract value.
+Once the data is at least, at that level of persistence, we can consider other solutions and data flows.
+For instance, the used storages could feed other data lakes, analytics or any other flow meant to process (analytics) and extract value.

 ## Global architecture
 The architecture of the solution would be a an IoT-oriented architecture.